KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 4. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
-5. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Screen-Powersave-Notification by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-Screen-Powersave-Notification)